≡ Menu

 🎯 Bottom Line Up Front

-Can you get life insurance with arteriovenous malformation?
+Can you get life insurance with an arteriovenous malformation?
 YES.
-Coverage is possible but depends significantly on treatment status, location, and bleeding history – rates range from standard to table ratings or decline for untreated high-risk cases.
-From an insurance perspective, AVMs present significant underwriting challenges due to their unpredictable bleeding risk and potential for catastrophic outcomes.
-The annual hemorrhage risk ranges from 2-4% for unruptured AVMs, increasing to 6-18% in the first year following initial bleeding.
-Mortality from AVM rupture ranges from 10-15%, with morbidity affecting 30-50% of bleeding cases.
+Coverage is possible but depends significantly on treatment status, location, and bleeding history.
+Rates range from standard to table ratings or decline for untreated high-risk cases.
+Successfully treated AVMs may achieve standard or near-standard rates.

 This comprehensive guide examines how life insurance companies evaluate AVM cases, what factors influence approval decisions, and strategies for obtaining coverage.
-We’ll explore the critical distinction between treated versus untreated AVMs, the impact of location and size, and alternative coverage options for challenging cases that may not qualify for traditional policies.
+We’ll explore the critical distinction between treated versus untreated AVMs, the impact of location and size, and alternative coverage options for challenging cases.

 300K